polybjorn/ferd/README.md

 ### Android

 Android client for Ferd.
-Connect it to your server (enter the address on first launch) or run it fully on-device in local-only mode.
+Connect it to your server or run it fully on-device in local-only mode.
 Install the APK from the [latest release](https://github.com/polybjorn/ferd/releases/latest), or use an APK manager like [Obtainium](https://github.com/ImranR98/Obtainium) to install and auto-update it from the repo's releases.
 Build it yourself: [android/](android/README.md).

 ## Roadmap